onflow/fcl-js/docs-generator/README.md

 All type documentation includes JSDoc descriptions when available.

-## Integration with Docusaurus
+## Integration with Documentation Projects

-After generating documentation, you can copy the entire `fcl-docs` directory to your Docusaurus project's `docs` directory.
-This will maintain the folder structure and allow Docusaurus to build the complete documentation site.
+After generating documentation, you can copy the contents of the `output` directory to your documentation project.
+This will maintain the folder structure and allow your documentation build system to process the files.